smallcolin/wordpress_photos_theme/README.md

       •  About
       •  Video
       •  Contact
-Don't forget to delete the "Sample Page"
+Don't forget to delete the "Sample Page".

 Photos
-All
+1. Choose "Full Width Page" in the Template option
+2. Select your first ACF section.
+To show all your galleries on this page the best option is to select Columns.
+3.
 ```

 ## Required